 In this article, I want to dive deeper into the subject to talk about market sizing, estimation questions, and everything that helps you become better at it for your top-tier consulting interviews.

 Estimation questions in a case interview are questions that test a candidate’s ability to make rough, educated guesses about specific numerical values or quantities.
-These questions are commonly asked in case study interviews for management consulting, finance, or strategy positions, as they demonstrate a candidate’s problem-solving, analytical, and quantitative skills.
+These questions are commonly asked in case study interviews for management consulting, finance, or strategy positions, as they can help investigate a candidate’s problem-solving, analytical, and quantitative skills.

 Estimation questions can cover a variety of topics, such as market size, but, also other things such as

-- growth rates (e.g., “how will the job market grow over the next 5 years?”)
+- growth rates (e.g., “By how much will the job market grow over the next 5 years?”)

-- resource requirements (e.g., “how many employees does a burger joint need?”)
+- resource requirements (e.g., “How many employees does an average burger joint need?”)

 The goal of estimation questions is to evaluate a candidate’s ability to think critically, communicate clearly, and make informed decisions based on limited information in the same way as in a market sizing question (just with a broader and/or different context).

-The most important subset of these questions for a case interview is market sizing.
+The most important subset of these questions for a case interview is market sizing (that’s why they are often called market sizing questions as a blanket term).

 In short, market sizing questions are an essential part of market analysis and business strategy.
 They involve determining the size of a particular market or target audience and are often used to assess the potential of a new product or service.